Skip to main content

 Concise, clear, evidence-based: We dispel false expectations and show what is possible today.

 The OkuStim® therapy was developed for patients with degenerative retinal diseases such as retinitis pigmentosa.
-It allows you to slow down the progression of the disease.
-At the heart of the therapy is the OkuStim® system, which enables you to independently stimulate your retina with weak electrical currents at home.
+It may help slow the progression of the disease.
+At the core of the therapy is the OkuStim® System, which enables you to stimulate your retina independently at home using low-level electrical currents.